The Vampire Diaries Universe: Books

 There are several books that the shows are based on and take lore from.
 These include the original four books the show was based on, and several future trilogies, such as The Return, The Hunters, and The Salvation.

 Differences from the shows

-The original novel series shares only a few similar ideologies and lore as the television series has.
+The original novel series shares only a few concepts and lore with the television series.
 The novels do follow Elena Gilbert, Damon Salvatore, and Stefan Salvatore.
-However, there are several differences and changes the shows have made.
-Several character names were altered and powers were also changed.
+However, they are significantly different from how they appear in the television shows and several character names were altered and their powers changed.

 Other projects

+Untitled The Vampire Diaries companion series

+At some point in 2011, a companion series to The Vampire Diaries was in development with Kevin Williamson as writer, but it was later placed on hold and never made.
+The potential series was to be about a group of people who investigate paranormal happenings.

 Caroline in the City

-When approached by the CW to make a spin-off, the network's president, Mark Pedowitz, originally asked the writers to pursue a spin-off about Caroline and Tyler leaving Mystic Falls that would have followed their adventures in another city.
-However, the writers rejected the idea and attempted to come up with a better one.
+When approached by the CW to make a spin-off, the network's president, Mark Pedowitz, asked the writers to pursue a spin-off about Caroline and Tyler leaving Mystic Falls and following their adventures in another city.
+However, the writers rejected the idea.